 .NET Framework

-The .NET Framework is a software development framework created by Microsoft that provides a framework for building desktop, web, and mobile applications.
+The .NET Framework is a software development framework created by Microsoft.
+It provides a consistent framework for building desktop, web, and mobile applications.
 It was released in 2002 and has become one of the popular development frameworks.

 Development Models